Southern Pipeline Trail

 The southern trailhead is the easiest to get to as it's just two miles north of Carefree Highway on New River Road.

-The northern trailhead can be reached form the Table Mesa Recreation Area's Old Mine Road (also refereed to as Powerline Trail), via Windmill Trail; once part of an older route for Table Mesa Road.
+The northern trailhead can be reached form the Table Mesa Recreation Area's Old Mine Road (also referred to as Powerline Trail), via Windmill Trail; once part of an older route for Table Mesa Road.

 The northern trailhead can also be accessed from the southern tail of Table Mesa Road off of Rock Springs Road.
 This requires going through a gate just to the west of the frontage road on the west side of I-17 exit 236.